vendia/blog/posts/2022-11-10-real-time-data-sharing-challenges-and-solutions.md

 With operational data sharing, you create visibility and transparency to support hourly, daily, and weekly tactical business decisions.

-- How many business-class seats remain unbooked booked on the flight?
+- How many business-class seats remain unbooked on the flight?
 - Will the microchips [ship out on time](https://www.vendia.com/blog/why-is-supply-chain-visibility-important) tomorrow in the quantity we need?
 - How many transactions are lenders processing, at what rates this week?
 - What’s the overall inventory on our high-velocity items across the region today?